osohq/oso/docs/content/any/guides/enforcement/_index.node.md

 # draft: True
 ---

-# Use Oso Policies in an App
+# Enforcing an Oso Policy

 To use an Oso policy in your app, you'll need to "enforce" it.
 A policy is useless without an app that consults the policy on user actions.
 For most apps,